radish-es/opensourcelaw/content/courses/Property/readings/week2.md

 Here, unlike in denial-of-premise-type arguments, there is no attempt by defendant to undermine a factual or normative premise put forward by plaintiff.
 Instead, defendant extends or qualifies plaintiff's argument in a way that favour's their preferred outcome.

-Above, I have present each of the four argument types in terms of an exchange between two parties, plaintiff and defendant.
+Above, I have presented each of the four argument types in terms of an exchange between two parties, plaintiff and defendant.
 This might in fact be the way you encounter these argument types in a courtroom setting where the parties put forward their positions.
 But these same argument types also underpin judicial decisions in which judges consider the different positions of the parties or offer their own reasons for reaching a result (sometimes leaving opposing argument bites implicit or available to be taken up by a dissenting judge).

 {{% callout exercise %}}

 ### Spotting Argument Types

 Last week you encountered our first case, the Supreme Court of Canada's decision in *Harrison v Carswell*.
-You practiced quickly reviewing the case and then, after a deeper read, we discussed some of the case's main issues and themes.
+You practiced quickly reviewing the case and then, after a deeper read, we discussed the facts and some of the case's main issues.

 Your key task this week is to read *Harrison* again — closely — with a different goal in mind.
 Each of the different argument types described above appear in *Harrison*.
-I have colour-coded each argument bites as it appears in the text.
+I have colour-coded each argument bite as it appears in the text.
 Each colour corresponds to one argument type above.
-For each argument bite, you can jump to the related counter-argument of the opposing judge by clicking link at the end of that bite.
+For each argument bite, you can jump to the related counter-argument of the opposing judge by clicking the link at the end of that bite.

 Read each pair of colour-coded arguments and counter-arguments together, then try to identify which argument type is being used on this {{< newtabref  href="https://opensourcelaw.limesurvey.net/695789?newtest=Y&lang=en" title="worksheet" >}}.